Comparative Skeletal Anatomy

 Tropical One Health

-Instructors: LaRoy Brandt, Ph.D. and Bonnie Price, DVM, MPH.
+Instructors: LaRoy Brandt, Ph.D..
 The health of people, domestic animals, wildlife, and the ecosystem is inextricably linked and influenced by environmental, cultural, economic, and political factors.
 One Health is the emerging field that recognizes this interconnection and seeks to solve the complex challenges faced at the interface of humans, animals, and the environment.
 In this course we will explore the unique challenges and opportunities of an interdisciplinary One Health approach in Costa Rica, Central America, and Tropical Ecosystems.
 Students will gain hands on experience in public health education, preventative veterinary health (including physical exam, vaccination, and client communication), environmental health measures, infectious disease monitoring, and laboratory skills.
 Students will have an opportunity to explore the local rainforest, observe local horticultural and agricultural practices, participate in on-going One Health research projects on site, and volunteer with local schools and healthcare clinics.
 This course is designed for undergraduate students with an interest in multiple careers, including conservation biology, medicine, veterinary health, public health, wildlife ecology, and others.

 Veterinary Field Training